Downtown Columbus is a neighborhood where everyone should feel safe.

 Beginning in 2027, Safer Downtown services will be funded through property owner assessments within two Special Improvement Districts — Downtown Central and Downtown East — using a state-authorized SID framework.

 Yes.
-2026 will serve as a transition year, with Safer Downtown services fully supported through voluntary contributions.
+2026 is a transition year, with Safer Downtown services fully supported through voluntary contributions.
 This ensures uninterrupted safety, cleaning, and outreach services ahead of SID funding beginning in 2027.

 Assessment dollars are directed to on-the-ground services including safety presence, cleaning, outreach, and coordination.
 The return is a downtown that is safer, cleaner, and more welcoming — supporting property values, tenant confidence, and business activity.